Urist-McDeveloper/semb/README.md

 # Simple embedded files for CMake projects

-A simple and tiny tool to embed files, written in C89.
+A simple and tiny tool for embedding files, written in C89.

 ### Why would I use this?